helixscript/INSPIIRED2/README.md

 ```

 # Preparing your data for analysis
-Place your sequencing data and processing script (run.sh) in a directory, eg. /home/everett, and include the directory in the Docker call.
+Place your sequencing data, sample data file, and processing script (run.sh) in a directory, eg. /home/everett, and include the directory in the Docker call.
 Example run.sh script:

 ```